Businesses all around the country are frustrated as COVID regulations are still making planning events difficult to impossible.

 Park departments for decades have partnered with the school district to utilize vacant schools during the summer hours.
 From daycare and sporting activities to summer camps, the schools are used during the summer.
-The sharing of building resources has been a successful partnership for communities, as it can utilize its available building resources and have more events through the community.
+The sharing of building resources has been a successful partnership for communities, as it can utilize its available building resources and have more events throughout the neighborhood.

 The Road Block That’s Slowing Down Summer Planning

-School districts around the country have been implementing their own COVID policies and procedures.
+School districts around the country have been implementing their COVID policies and procedures.
 Having school-age children, my wife Michelle participates in online school board meetings.
-And Michelle is totally frustrated at how indecisive the school board planned this school year.
-Not wanting to make a decision, every quarter, the district will do parent surveys, talk to experts, and when all is said and done, do something totally different than discussed in prior meetings.
+And Michelle is frustrated at how indecisive the school board planned this school year.
+Not wanting to make a decision, every quarter, the district will do parent surveys, talk to experts, and when all is said and done, do something different than discussed in previous meetings.

-Because the school board controls the schools and has an ever-changing COVID policy, park departments are now on a wait-and-see planning schedule.
+Park departments are now on a wait-and-see planning schedule because the school board controls the schools and has an ever-changing COVID policy.
 As recreational supervisors have to adhere to both state, city, and now school board COVID policies.
-Toss in uncertainty if the park department will be allowed to use these buildings for other than school activities, planning has been delayed.
+Toss in uncertainty if the park department will be allowed to use these buildings for school activities.
+Planning has been delayed.